The dramatic failure of the Vietnam War

 Before the war

 During this time, the Vietnamese people were oppressed and exploited.
-Japan invaded Vietnam in World War II, but they were defeated by the Allied powers in 1945.
+Japan invaded Vietnam in 1940 during World War II.

-However, France reasserted control over the country and continued their colonial rule.
-He created the "Viet Minh", short for Việt Nam Độc Lập Đồng Minh Hội, which means "League for the Independence of Vietnam".
+To resist France's continued presence, Ho Chi Minh created the 'Viet Minh', short for Việt Nam Độc Lập Đồng Minh Hội, which means "League for the Independence of Vietnam".

-The United States was initially supportive of France's efforts to maintain control over Vietnam.
+Unfortunately, the United States was supportive of France's efforts to maintain control over Vietnam.

 Battle of Dien Bien Phu

-They supported the French in their war against Ho Chi Minh's forces.
-Unfortunately, this was not enough, and the French were defeated at the Battle of Dien Bien Phu in 1954 by Ho's forces.
+Unfortunately, their aid was not enough, and the French were defeated at the Battle of Dien Bien Phu in 1954 by Ho Chi Mihn's forces.

 Following the defeat, the French surrendered control of Vietnam.
-An international treaty was signed, which divided the country into two parts: North Vietnam and South Vietnam.
+An international treaty was signed, known as the 1954 Geneva Accords.

-As a result, Ho’s supporters, began a guerilla war against the south.
+As a result, Ho’s supporters, began a guerrilla war against the south.
 They were supported by China and the Soviet Union.

 The United States sent 700 military advisers to South Vietnam in 1955.
 They were sent to help train the South Vietnamese army.

-In response, in early 1965, U.S. President Lyndon Johnson approved Operation Rolling Thunder, which was a campaign of bombing airstrikes against North Vietnam.
+So, on March 2, 1965, US President Lyndon Johnson approved Operation Rolling Thunder, which was a campaign of bombing airstrikes against North Vietnam.

 In response to this, the North Vietnamese began attacking the American soldiers as well.